At Advantus Health Partners, we know how crucial physician leadership is to supply chain. That’s why we have a Chief Medical Officer, Dr. Jimmy Chung.

 Dr. Chung oversees clinical transformation committees with broad organizational representation.
 “These committees include clinicians and operational leaders from our hospitals who convene to make decisions at the system or ministry level.
 The committees standardize processes and reduce unnecessary variation to create efficiency.
 This creates the best value for our patients,” he said.

 Physician Resource Optimization Teams

-Advantus also supports physician resource optimization (PRO) teams, which are led by the Bon Secours Mercy Health clinical operations.
+Advantus also supports physician resource optimization (PRO) teams.
+At Bon Secours Mercy Health, these are led by their clinical operations.
 These ad hoc teams address ways to eliminate waste associated with PPI.
 A large organization can spend tens of millions of dollars on high-priced products such as orthopedic implants.
 “Each hospital and surgeon likes to do things their way,” noted Dr. Chung.
 “We could have 30 or 40 different contracts with different vendors.
 The PRO teams work to eliminate the waste, unnecessary variation, and potential safety issues to promote clinical efficacy.”

 Training is essential to success